libdither/libdither/research/stack/mathematical-core.md

 **Proposition 8 (reputation is intrinsically portable).** `R_{i,j}` is a pure deterministic function of two public, self-certifying logs: `i`'s signed timestamped forecast stream and `j`'s signed verdict stream.
 Therefore *any* network, zone, or fork can recompute any reputation from portable data.
 No platform can custody reputation; epistemic switching cost ≈ 0 by construction.

-This resolves the shared-reality vs. exit-discipline tension of [The Living System](living-system.md) §6 with an architectural rule:
+This resolves the shared-reality vs. exit-discipline tension of [The Organism](10-organism.md) with an architectural rule:

 > **The perception layer (signed forecast/verdict logs, the world-model) is global, content-addressed, and portable.
 The action layers (currency, governance, resource allocation) are zonal and exitable.** Reality stays shared at the top (assumption A1 gets its large population); discipline and exit operate at the bottom (between-zone and between-network selection stays live); demurrage already makes currency stock a weak lock-in (wealth melts; what persists is flow and portable reputation).